NakaoAtsuyuki/GNN-SC-AFIR/README.md

 ## External code for GNN/SC-AFIR

 ### Preparation
 Copy codes at folder GRRM input files.
 Install the necessary packages according to `conda_requirements.txt` file.
+Python codes need execute permission.
 The all codes has to be at working folder of GRRM.
 Use the following options in a GRRM input file for using GNN/SC-AFIR.

 ```
 DetailedOutput=ON